cssconf/blog-content/2016/2016-12-12_how-to-convince-your-boss-to-buy-you-a-conference-ticket-to-cssconf-eu/2016-12-12_how-to-convince-your-boss-to-buy-you-a-conference-ticket-to-cssconf-eu.md

 If you are dealing with financial hardships that make a ticket purchase impossible for you, consider applying to our [Scholarship program](http://2017.cssconf.eu/scholarships/) - applications will open shortly and everyone otherwise unable to attend is invited to apply.

-We hope those tips are useful and we're excited to see you at CSSconf EU in May!
+We hope those tips are useful and we’re excited to see you at CSSconf EU in May!

 <p align="center">
 <a href="https://tito.io/cssconfeu/cssconfeu-2017" class="btn--special">